Tōnosawa Station

 Tōnosawa Station (塔ノ沢駅, Tōnosawa-eki) is a railway station on the Hakone Tozan Line located in Hakone, Kanagawa Prefecture, Japan.
 It is 7.1 rail kilometers from the line's terminus at Odawara Station.

 History

-Tōnosawa Station was opened on October 21, 1920.
+Tōnosawa Station was opened on 21 October 1920.

+On 1 April 2024, operations of the station came under the aegis of Odakyu Hakone resulting from restructuring of Odakyu Group operations in the Hakone area.